 I joined the Department of Marketing as a lecturer in October 2017.
 My research interests are focused on services marketing (service failure and recovery and service termination) and also the impact of new technologies such as Blockchain on customer loyalty and well-being.
-My research has been published in Journal of Business Research, European Journal of Marketing and has also been presented at international marketing and service conferences.
-I teach Services Marketing and Marketing Research at Undergraduate level and Consumer Behaviour at Postgraduate level.
+My research has been published in Journal of Service Research, Annals of Tourism Research, Journal of Business Research, European Journal of Marketing, and Journal of Service Theory & Practice and has also been presented at international marketing and service conferences.
+I am on the Editorial Board (and Associate Editor for Marketing) in the Iranian Journal of Management Studies and also review articles for service and marketing journals such as Journal of Service Research, Journal of Business Research, Journal of Service Theory & Practice, and Journal of Product & Brand Management.
+I teach Services Marketing and Consumers & Markets at the Undergraduate level and Consumer Behaviour, International Services Marketing, and International Marketing Research at the Postgraduate level.

 I teach classes on services marketing and marketing research at the undergraduate level.
 I also have experience in teaching CRM, consumer behaviour, and research methods at both undergraduate and postgraduate levels.